daeken/Shaderforth/Readme.md

 	foo { ( left ) 5 + }

 You can also use the `$` storage sigil on arguments, just like macros.
+The use of `_` and deconstructive arguments from macros also applies to blocks.

 A simple example of using blocks with map: